 How do you ensure that you have designed or installed the correct type of anode to ensure that it functions as anticipated?
 Whenever you are in doubt, always consult our team at Corrosion Control Engineering.
 We specialise in all aspects of corrosion control from engineering and field services to supplying the products, materials and technical equipment required to audit, install, troubleshoot and adjust CP systems.

-The use of aluminium anodes is typically limited to sea water applications.
-The most common uses for these products include jetties, wharves, shipping and other salt water marine structures.
-If you are looking for a reliable material to be used in a sea water environment, this may be your preferred choice.
-The full product range showcases a variety of chemical compositions that are designed for specific uses, however the team can supply custom configurations for your special requirements.
+The use of aluminum anodes is typically limited to seawater applications.
+The most common uses for these products include jetties, wharves, shipping and other saltwater marine structures.
+If you are looking for a reliable material to be used in a sea water environment then Aluminum Anodes are your preferred choice.
+The full product range showcases a variety of chemical compositions that are designed for specific uses, however, the team can supply custom configurations for your special requirements.
 Get in touch with us if you are looking for Aluminum Anodes Australia.

-Ideal for below ground and freshwater infrastructure, magnesium anodes are the best all round choice for sacrificial anode CP in underground applications.
+Ideal for below-ground and freshwater infrastructure, magnesium anodes are the best all-round choice for sacrificial anode CP in underground applications.
 Magnesium anodes have a high negative driving potential which makes them suitable for the protection of steel structures where the environment has a high resistivity, such as in soil and fresh water.
 These products are used extensively for the protection of buried pipelines and in potable water applications.
 Get in touch with us if you are looking for Magnesium Anodes Australia.

-Zinc anodes are widely used in sea water environments and have been used for many years as a reliable and economic means of providing cathodic protection to the steel hulls of boats and ships.
+Zinc anodes are widely used in seawater environments and have been used for many years as a reliable and economical means of providing cathodic protection to the steel hulls of boats and ships.
 They can provide sufficient output to protect steel in higher resistivity environments such as tidal areas and brackish to freshwater estuaries.
 Get in touch with CCE if you are looking for Zinc Anodes Australia.